apache/druid/docs/tutorials/tutorial-sketches-theta.md

 * `DS_THETA`: Creates a new Theta sketch from the column of Theta sketches.
 * `THETA_SKETCH_ESTIMATE`: Calculates the distinct count estimate from the output of `DS_THETA`.

-Note that the FILTER clause limits an aggregation query to only the rows that match the filter.
+Note that the filter clause limits an aggregation query to only the rows that match the filter.

 ### Set operations